LokiMidgard/vscode-pulse/README.md

 ### `pulse.clock.format`

 Sets the display format for the clock.
-By default, set to `h:mm:ss A`.
+By default, set to `hh:mm`.

 ### `pulse.clock.interval`